marmelab/react-admin/docs/SimpleList.md

 ## `rowSx`

 This optional prop should be a function, which gets called for each row.
-It receives the current record and index as arguments, and should return a style object.
-The style object is applied to the `<ListItem>` styles prop.
+It receives the current record and index as arguments, and should return a Material UI [`sx`](https://mui.com/system/getting-started/the-sx-prop/).
+The style object is applied to the `<ListItem>` `sx` prop.

 ```jsx
 import { List, SimpleList } from 'react-admin';